 If drivers for an ANT USB stick bundled with an ANT+ enabled consumer product have already been installed, it is not necessary to install additional drivers.
 Only one application can access the ANT USB stick at a time.
 As such, all 3rd party applications (e.g Garmin ANT Agent) must be closed to allow the ANT+ development tools and your own applications access to the USB device.

-One of the key tools in ANT+ application development is the ANT+ Simulator.
-This software tool allows developers to create applications compatible with ANT+ sensors without the need for a physical sensor to generate ANT+ data during development.
-Before starting to work on custom applications, we highly recommend becoming familiar with the functionality of the ANT+ Simulator.
+One of the key tools in ANT+ application development is SimulANT+.
+This software tool allows developers to create applications compatible with ANT+ sensors without the need for a physical sensor to generate ANT+ data during development (and vice versa).
+Before starting to work on custom ANT+ applications, we highly recommend becoming familiar with SimulANT+.
+This application, along with its user guide, is available on the downloads page.

 To gain hands-on experience with ANT, we recommend getting familiar with ANTwareII as your next step.
 ANTwareII is a GUI application used to control ANT devices, and it is an excellent resource for exploring the capabilities of ANT.
 ANTwareII can be used to set up ANT channels and experiment with ANT’s configuration commands.
 This application, along with its user guide, is available on the downloads page.